 Next, our dentist will file down and remove a part of the tooth’s outer layer.
 An impression will then be made of both the trimmed down and the surrounding teeth.
 You will receive a temporary crown until the permanent version is ready.

-Once the crown has been created, we will ask that you return for a second visit to our Portage dental office to have it properly cemented onto your tooth.
+Once the crown has been created, we will ask that you return for a second visit to our Portage, MI, dental office to have it properly cemented onto your tooth.
+If you received a dental implant first and are now coming in for a crown, this process may be slightly abbreviated.